 Consistent with the mission of developing men with disciplined minds who lead lives of leadership and service with particular emphasis on the history and culture of black people, Morehouse College tracks a number of measures to evaluate institutional success with respect to student achievement.
 The College monitors retention and graduation rates, job and graduate/professional school placement rates, and degree productivity for African American men relative to other institutions.

 The College monitors first-year retention rates as a measure of the success of its educational program.
-Since 2000, Morehouse has maintained a first-year retention rate of 80% or greater.
+From Fall 2007 to Fall 2015, Morehouse has averaged a first-year retention rate of 80% or greater.
 There was a slight decline in Fall 2016.
 The College aims to exceed the national average retention rate for Black men by 10%.
 However, in lieu of national retention rate data for African American men specifically, the College monitors its performance relative to the national average retention rate for all students enrolled at 4-year colleges and universities as summarized in the figure below.

 The College monitors graduation rates as a measure of the success of its educational program.
-The 6-year graduation rate for cohorts entering from 2005 to 2009 averaged 54%, with 51% of the most recent cohort (2009) graduating within six years.
+The 6-year graduation rate for cohorts entering from 2005 to 2010 averaged 54%, with 50% of the most recent cohort (2010) graduating within six years.
 The College sets base and stretch target goals for its four- and six-year graduation rates as presented in the table below.
 Unfortunately, the College has seen a steady decrease in the years shown.
 Therefore, the Strategic Plan calls for changes in our Advising/Mentoring systems and the Faculty have redesigned the General Educational curriculum to make it less rigid and easier to navigate.